-Partner must have a consistent approach for assessing customer requirements for the workload
+The partner must have a consistent approach to assessing customer requirements for a Data Warehouse solution.

-1.1 Workload Assessment
+1.1 Assessment

-The partner must demonstrate how they assess each workload prior to migration to ensure that adequate pre-migration or pre-deployment planning and sizing are performed.
-The assessment must include:
+The partner must demonstrate how they assess each data warehouse prior to migration, to ensure that adequate pre-migration or pre-deployment planning and sizing are performed.

+The assessment must include all of the following: